Louis William, Margrave of Baden-Baden: Military career

 Louis William served first under Raimondo Montecuccoli against Turenne, and then under the duke of Lorraine.
+His career was stimulated by his uncle Hermann of Baden-Baden, later president of the Hofkriegsrat.
+Together with his uncle, Louis took part in the capture of Philippsburg in 1676.
 At the siege of Vienna by the Turks, in 1683, he threw his forces into the city, and by a brilliant sally effected a junction with Jan III Sobieski and the Duke of Lorraine, who had come to its relief.
 In 1689 he defeated the Turks at Niš.

 Louis came to be called the Türkenlouis or shield of the empire.
 The Turks called him the red king, because his red uniform jacket made him very visible on the battlefield.
 He was known as a defender of Europe against the Turks, as was Eugene of Savoy.

 As a military commander in the service of the Holy Roman Empire, in 1689 he was made chief commander of the Imperial army in Hungary, where he scored a resounding victory against the Ottomans at Slankamen in 1691.
 Louis saw Osijek as a location of exceptional strategic importance in the war against the Ottomans.
 He urged the repair of the city walls, and proposed construction of a new fort called Tvrđa, according to Vauban's principles of military engineering.

-Shortly afterward he was sent to head the army of the Rhine in the War of the Grand Alliance.
+After a fruitless campaign in 1692 due to a lack of funds and soldiers, he was appointed to the Upper Rhine at the request of the Swabian and Franconian Imperial circles.
+At the head of the circle troops that formed the Army of the Holy Roman Empire he defended the Rhine against superior French forces in the War of the Grand Alliance.
+Despite his military successes, his opposition against the elevation of the Prince of Calenberg to Elector of Brunswick-Lüneburg made him enemies at the Vienna Court.

 In 1701, he built the Lines of Stollhofen, a line of defensive earthworks designed to protect northern Baden from French attack.
-He later led the imperial army in the War of the Spanish Succession where he successfully concluded the Siege of Landau in September 1702, but soon had to withdraw across the Rhine and was defeated by the French under the Duke of Villars at Friedlingen.
+He later commanded the imperial army at the Upper Rhine in the War of the Spanish Succession where he successfully concluded the Siege of Landau in September 1702, but soon had to withdraw across the Rhine and was defeated by the French under the Duke of Villars at Friedlingen.
 In 1704 however, he participated in the successful German campaign of Marlborough and Eugene of Savoy.
 He distinguished himself in the Battle of Schellenberg and besieged and conquered Ingolstadt and Landau, thus drawing Bavarian troops away from the decisive Battle of Blenheim.